 This baked acorn squash recipe is simple, wholesome, and delicious.
 If you’ve never tried squash before, this is a great recipe to start with.
 It also makes an easy Thanksgiving side dish.

 Acorn squash are naturally nutty and mildly sweet.
-If you've never tried squash this is a great recipe to whet your appetite!
-This is a family friendly recipe too!
-It's sweet and a little savory, everyone loves it.
+If you’ve never tried squash this is a great recipe to whet your appetite because it’s so simple.
+With so many ways to prepare it, there are lots of great recipes that use acorn squash.

 Is this an easy recipe to make?

 My baked acorn squash recipe is very simple.
 I consider it a very easy recipe to make!
-There is only four ingredients and a few simple steps to make it up.
+There are only four ingredients and a few simple steps to make it.
+This is basically the traditional way to roast an acorn squash, so I hope you’ll give it a try.

 When it comes to fall recipes you can’t go wrong with a baked squash!
 If you are looking for more awesome fall recipes check out some of these: